AI Animal Spirits: Navigating the Landscape of Technological Enthusiasm

 John Maynard Keynes coined the term “animal spirits” to describe the human emotions that drive consumer confidence.
-In the age of AI hype, we see new animal spirits emerge as we lose connection with reality and all cheer for a new algorithmically driven future of generated clickbait, crappy art, incorrect “facts”, and a flood of low-quality content.
+In the age of AI enthusiasm, we see new animal spirits emerge as we navigate an algorithmically influenced future with both promising applications and content quality challenges.

 Keynes wrote in his 1936 book, “The General Theory of Employment, Interest and Money”: